 On Sundays we offer two services with the celebration of the Holy Eucharist as the focal point of each.
 Our 8:30 a.m. service has a dedicated following of parishioners who enjoy a quiet and reflective celebration, the service has no music and is a “Spoken Eucharist”.
 The 10:45 a.m. service is often referred to as the “Family Service”.
 This alternates between Parish Communion on the 1st and 3rd Sundays and a Service of the Word on the 2nd and 4th.
 During term time the Sunday Club meet on the 3rd Sunday of the month.
 During term time and following services on the 2nd and 4th Sundays refreshments are served in the Carry Centre.
 At all our services children are encouraged to participate with their parents if desired.

 Midweek Worship Services

 During the week, we celebrate Holy Communion on Thursdays at 10:30 a.m.
 During this service we offer special intercessions for our community and those who have been included on our prayer list.

 Baptisms, Weddings and Funerals

-The Rector is more than happy to discuss these services with anybody, please contact him for more information
+The Clergy are more than happy to discuss these services with anybody, please contact him for more information